 - Meanwhile, warm half of the butter in a small-medium skillet/frying pan.
 Add the onion and cook a couple minutes, stirring regularly, until onion is softened.

 - Add the rest of the butter and part of the mushrooms.
 Stir to soften the mushrooms then add the rest once there is a bit more space (they reduce in size as they cook).
-Add the garlic, thyme and a little salt and pepper.
+Add the garlic, oregano and a little salt and pepper.

 - Cook for a couple minutes until the mushrooms have released their liquid, this evaporates off and the mushrooms start to brown slightly.
 Add in the cooked gnocchi, stir then add the stock.
 Simmer for a minute or two to reduce slightly then add the parsley, stir through and serve.
 Optionally, add some cheese on top.